1. Follow safety and hygiene guidelines

 4. Book early

 Limitations regarding the amount of people that businesses can welcome or the crowds that events can gather are being enforced.
 That's why, now more than ever, we recommend you book early.
-This will ensure you get the best table on the trendiest restaurant's outside terrace in Bordeaux!
+This will ensure you get the best table on the trendiest restaurant in Bordeaux!

 5. Get off the beaten path